Some Tweaks for WordPerfect on Linux

 Such an amended font, created by the present writer, is included in the wp-utils package, available on this site.
 It is located in "/usr/wp-extras/fonts".
 It can be copied to the /usr/lib/wp8/shlib10 directory, so as to overwrite the original WP font with the same name.

 Menus, Abbreviations and Dialog Boxes

 WordPerfect for Linux (unlike some later versions of WordPerfect for Windows) does not enable you to edit its menus.
 But an additional menu can be created by means of a suitable macro, and this can then be added to the button-bar.

 Abbreviations can also be created by means of the QuickCorrect function.

-If the menus and dialog boxes are too small for comfort, they can be enlarged by the addition to the xwp command-line of: "-fontSize 20".
+If the menus and dialog boxes are too small for comfort, they can be enlarged by the addition to the xwp command-line such as "-fontSize 20".

 You may find that the Home, End, PgUp, PgDn, Ins, Del and arrow keys on the numeric keypad do not work in WordPerfect for Linux.
-So a script, named padkeys, created by the present writer, which is designed to set the numeric Home, End, PgUp, PgDn, Ins, Del and arrow keys to emulate the normal Home, End, PgUp, PgDn, Ins, Del and arrow keys, is included in the wp-utils packages available on this site.
-It is located in "/usr/wp-extras".
+So a script, named padkeys, created by the present writer, which is designed to set the numeric Home, End, PgUp, PgDn, Ins, Del and arrow keys to emulate the normal Home, End, PgUp, PgDn, Ins, Del and arrow keys, is included in the wp-utils packages available on this site, which install it in "/usr/bin".
 It may not work well on all keyboards.